Lucas van Leyden: Large Power of Women (1513—)

 Samson and Delilah: Delilah sits a bed of rocks while Samson lies sleeping in her lap.
 She holds his hair in one hand and cuts it with a knife.

-Solomon's Idolatry: King Solomon kneels in front of an idol of Moloch in the center foreground while one of his mistresses and a crowd of men observe him from behind.
+Solomon's Idolatry: King Solomon kneels in front of an idol of Moloch in the centre foreground while one of his mistresses and a crowd of men observe him from behind.

 Herod and Herodias: Herod and Herodias sit at a table while their daughter Salome approaches them, holding a plate bearing the head of St. John the Baptist.

 The Poet Virgil Suspended in a Basket: Virgil is shown stranded in a basket hung on the side of a tower in the town square, with a jeering crowd below him.

 Small Power of Women (1517—)

 The Fall of Man: In the foreground, Adam and Eve are around the tree of knowledge of good and evil, with the serpent wrapped around the trunk and holding an apple.
 In the background, an angel drives Adam and Eve out of paradise.